 Enterotoxigenic E. coli produces two toxins (one similar to cholera toxin) that cause watery diarrhea.
 This subtype is the most common cause of traveler’s diarrhea Traveler’s Diarrhea Traveler’s diarrhea is gastroenteritis that is usually caused by bacteria endemic to local water.
 Symptoms include vomiting and diarrhea.
 Diagnosis is mainly clinical.
 Treatment is with replacement... read more in people visiting low- and middle-income countries.

 Enteropathogenic E. coli causes watery diarrhea.
 Once a common cause of diarrhea outbreaks in nurseries, this subtype is now rare.

 Enteroinvasive E. coli causes bloody or nonbloody diarrhea, primarily in low- and middle-income countries.
-It is rare in the US.
+It is rare in the United States.